cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 There is a single paragraph on the [website][etcd-io] landing page with a "Learn more" link that goes to the current documetation table of contents.
 Better would be if it went to an overview page that laid out learning paths for different users ("Start here").

 There are **install** and **quick start** entries in the technical documentation ToC.
 These are good starting points but could be refined.
+User roles are not addressed.

 The **installation** page gives step-by-step instructions for installing from binaries, from source, and using a package manager.
 Installation as part of a Kubernetes installation is also described on the page, but there is a placeholder under the heading "Installation as part of Kubernetes installation".
 Linux installation is also "TBD", which seems like a big omission.